-Depending on the value of the contract, Crawley Borough Council require suppliers to sign up to the Council's Social Value Charter, and Horsham District Council require suppliers to sign up to the Council's Sustainable Procurement Charter, or at a minimum, commit in a best endeavours approach to its principles.
+Depending on the value of the contract, each Council will require suppliers to sign up to their own Charter, or at a minimum, commit in a best endeavours approach to its principles.
 The Charter sets out how the Council aims to accomplish the above.